briansztamfater/reddit-poc/README.md

 ## Why use CocoaPods?

 The instructions indicates to not use any dependency manager, but instead use URLSession.
 In order to make an optimal implementation of an MVVM architecture, I took the liberty to integrate some libraries such as RxSwift and RxDatasources.
-Nervertheless, I indeed made use of the native library URLSession for the Networking layer to attach as much as possible to the instructions if the challenge.
+Nervertheless, I indeed made use of the native library URLSession for the Networking layer to attach as much as possible to the instructions of the challenge.
 The idea behind using `RxSwift` and `RxDatasources` is making `ViewControllers` source code as small as possible, and that setting bindings with the `ViewModel` to be the most of the code in `ViewController` classes.

 ## What can be improved